Outlier-Robust Sparse Estimation via Non-Convex Optimization: Introduction

 \subsection{Overview of Our Approach}

-At a very high level, we follow the framework introduced in~\cite{DKKLMS16} to assign a nonnegative weight to each data point quantifying our ``belief'' about whether the point is corrupted.
-The goal is to find a weight vector such that the weighted empirical mean is close to the true mean.
-The constraint on the chosen weight vector is that it represents at least a (fractional) set of $(1-\eps)$-portion of the input dataset.
+In this section, we give an overview of our approach for robust sparse mean estimation.
+At a high level, we want to assign a nonnegative weight to each data point such that the weighted empirical mean is close to the true mean.
+The constraint on the weight vector is that it represents at least a (fractional) set of $(1-\eps)$-portion of the input dataset.
 Formally, given $n$ datapoints $(X_i)_{i=1}^n$, the goal is to find a weight vector $w \in \R^n$ such that $\mu_w = \sum_i w_i X_i$ is close to the true mean $\mu$.
-The constraint on $w$ is that it belongs to the set
+The constraint on $w$ is that it belongs to

 which is the convex hull of all uniform distributions over subsets $S \subseteq [n]$ of size $|S| = (1-\eps)n$.

 Let $\Sigma_w = \sum_i w_i (X_i - \mu_w)(X_i - \mu_w)^\top$ denote the weighted empirical covariance matrix.
 It is well-known that if one can find $w \in \Delta_{n,\eps}$ that minimizes the weighted empirical variance $v^\top \Sigma_w v$ for all $k$-sparse unit vectors $v$, then $\mu_w$ must be close to $\mu$.
 Unfortunately, it is NP-Hard to find the sparse direction $v$ with the largest variance.
 To get around this issue,~\cite{BDLS17} considered the following convex relaxation, minimizing the variance for convex combinations of sparse directions: